abreits/ren-ng/src/app/services/story/models/action/README.md

 - B: endgame page animation is running nextAction (space bar or mouse click) should go to situation A

-## abstract action superclass
+## action baseclass

-The abstract action superclass must be able to facilitate all basic functionality of the actions defined in the action categories.
+The  action base class must be able to facilitate all basic functionality of the actions defined in the action categories.

 This means the following activities must be iplemented:
 - A: The state modification is complete